Web www.tizag.com

 Communication Between Application

 XML is nothing by itself.
 XML is more of a "common ground" standard.
-The main benefit of XML is that you can take data from a program like MSSQL(Microsoft SQL), convert it into XML, then share that XML with a slough of other programs, platforms, etc. Each of these receiving platforms can then convert the XML into a structure the platform uses normally and presto! you have just communicated between two potentially very different platforms!
+The main benefit of XML is that you can use it to take data from a program like MSSQL (Microsoft SQL), convert it into XML, then share that XML with a slough of other programs and platforms.
+Each of these receiving platforms can then convert the XML into a structure the platform uses normally, and presto!
+You have just communicated between two platforms which are potentially very different!

-What makes XML truly powerful is the acceptance and hard work done by all those who work with databases, programming, office application, etc. It is because of this hard work that the tools exist to do these conversion from whatever platform into standardized XML data or convert XML into a format used by that platform.
+What makes XML truly powerful is the international acceptance it has received.
+Many individuals and corporations have put forth their hard work to make XML interfaces for databases, programming, office application, mobile phones and more.
+It is because of this hard work that the tools exist to do these conversion from whatever platform into standardized XML data or convert XML into a format used by that platform.

-In the past, attempts at creating a standardized format for data that could be interpreted by many different platforms (i.e. different applications) failed miserably where XML has largely succeeded.
+In the past, attempts at creating a standardized format for data that could be interpreted by many different platforms (or applications) failed miserably.
+XML has largely succeeded in doing this.

 Applications of XML

-Although there are countless of applications that use XML, here are a few examples of the current platforms and applications that are making use of this technology.
+Although there are countless numbers of applications that use XML, here are a few examples of the current platforms and applications that are making use of this technology:

-• Cell Phones - XML data is sent to some cell phones, which is then formatted by the specification of the cell phone software designer to display text, images and even play sounds!
+• Cell Phones - XML data is sent to some cell phones.
+The data is then formatted by the specification of the cell phone software designer to display text or images, and even to play sounds!

 • File Converters - Many applications have been written to convert existing documents into the XML standard.
 An example is a PDF to XML converter.